Quadratic growth of geodesics on the two-sphere: The model system

-\begin{cor} For every $(p,q)\in \Z\times \N$ coprime, there exists a unique homotopy class of loops in $S^3\setminus L_1$, which will be denoted by $y_{(p,q)}$, such that the set of closed Reeb orbits in this homotopy class consists of exactly one $S^1$-family of closed Reeb orbits. \end{cor}
+\begin{cor} There exists a subset of the homotopy classes of loops in $S^3\setminus L_1$ with the following properties: \begin{itemize} \item For each homotopy class in this subset, the set of closed Reeb orbits in this homotopy class consists of exactly one $S^1$-family of closed Reeb orbits. \item There is a bijective correspondence between the set of coprime $(p,q)\in \Z\times \N$ and this subset. \end{itemize} Given a coprime pair $(p,q)\in \Z\times \N$, the corresponding homotopy class of loops in $S^3\setminus L_1$ will be denoted by $y_{(p,q)}$. \end{cor}